PavaniMaganti/bankruptcy-prediction-ml-model/README.md

 - Evaluation using accuracy, precision, recall, and confusion matrix

 ## 📁 Dataset
-The dataset used in this project is available in this repository under the file `company_house_data.csv`.
+The dataset used in this project is available for download in this repository under the file name 'company_house_data.csv'.
 This dataset contains financial and organizational data of UK-registered companies.

-You can directly access it in this repository by clicking on the `company_house_data.csv` file.
+Once downloaded, you can load it into your environment using the provided code.

 ## 🛠️ Tools Used
 - Python